Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma

 Therefore, the energy density fluctuation at time $t$ is given by:

 Taking terms upto $s=2$ in the expression for $\Delta(\vec{k},t)$ we get,

 Performing the integration over $\mu$ we get,

-This is the fluctuations in energy density, from which the fluctuations in temperature can be obtained as $\delta\rho/\bar{\rho}=4\delta T/T$ for $\rho\sim T^4$.
-We use Eqs~\ref{eq17},\,\ref{f2} and \ref{eq29} to obtain the density fluctuation in terms of transport coefficients as:
+This is the fluctuations in energy density, from which the fluctuations in temperature can be obtained by using the relation: $\delta\rho/\bar{\rho}=4\delta T/T$ for $\rho\sim T^4$.
+We use Eqs.~\ref{eq17},\,\ref{f2} and \ref{eq29} to obtain the energy density fluctuation in terms of transport coefficients as:

 Eq.~\ref{eq30} provides the connection of the fluctuation in energy density in Fourier space with various transport coefficients {\it e.g.} thermal conductivity ($\chi$) and viscosity ($\eta$).
 It may be easily checked that the above solution satisfies the condition, $\Delta(\vec{k},t)\rightarrow \Delta(\vec{k},t_0)$ in the limit $t\rightarrow t_0$.
 It is interesting to note that the $k\sim 0$ mode (or large wave length mode) which is insensitive to spatial gradient is damped by the exponential time dependence only. $\Delta(k=0,t_0)$ represents the mode of the initial perturbation that takes the whole system (as in $k\rightarrow 0$, length scale of inhomogeneity $\lambda \rightarrow \infty$) slightly away from its equilibrium value.
 However, the non-zero $k$ modes, in addition to the exponential decay, are damped out also due to spatial gradient which is signalled by the presence of terms involving shear viscosity and thermal conductivity in Eq.~\ref{eq30}.